tedante/tedante/README.md

 ## I'm a Developer, and Teacher

-- 🔭 I’m currently working on a agency!

 <!--
 **teddyKoerniadi/teddyKoerniadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.